Coresignal logo

 Recruiting is no easy task in an increasingly globalized world.
 Open borders allow businesses to find the best candidates from all over the world to fill the positions.
 However, for a recruiter, this means more data to go through and more scrutiny in narrowing down for the best fit.
 On the other hand, when the talent pool is already narrow, you will find yourself competing with firms from near and far for those few best fits.

-Efficiently using such tools as candidate database is crucial in current labor market conditions.
-Thus, let’s look at how to build and manage one to achieve good results.
+Efficiently using tools like candidate databases is crucial in current labor market conditions.
+Thus, let’s look at how to build and manage one to achieve good results in 2024.

 A candidate database, also known as recruiting database, is just what it sounds to be.
 It’s a searchable database that stores all relevant data about active and passive candidates.
 Recruiters use candidate databases to have all the information about potential hires in one place, enabling them to fill the open positions as soon as possible.